Far behind rivals, Ford tries to play catch-up in China

 "This is just the starting point," Chuang, the 58-year-old head of manufacturing at Ford's China joint venture, said in an interview last month.
 "At this moment, I'm very excited."

-The plant will need to be a success if Ford is to get a better foothold in the world's biggest car market, where it badly lags rivals such as General Motors Co nd Volkswagen AG, which together produced the six top-selling cars in the country in 2011.
+The plant will need to be a success if Ford (F.N) is to get a better foothold in the world's biggest car market, where it badly lags rivals such as General Motors Co (GM.N) and Volkswagen AG (VOWG_p.DE), which together produced the six top-selling cars in the country in 2011.
 Ford -- which was late getting into China -- had just 2.8 percent of the 18.5 million vehicle market last year, against GM's 14 percent and VW's 12 percent.

 "Ford had huge potential and I've always been very disappointed at how slow they've been," said Shaun Rein, author of "The End of Cheap China" and a corporate consultant in China.
 "They should have come in strong five to seven years ago."